crazygermandude/Newsletter/issues/August Newsletter 2023.md

 _RBLXWithEmily was promoted to Executive Assistant on 08/09/2023_

-Interviewer: Annie [PerfectlyAnnie]
+**Interviewer: Annie [PerfectlyAnnie]
-Interviewee: Emily [RBLXWithEmily]
+Interviewee: Emily [RBLXWithEmily]**

 1. How did you get promoted?
 	A. I got promoted by Katie asking me about my favorite rank and then asked about myself being an Executive Assistant.
 2. What was something you were most excited about when you got promoted?
 	A. Something I was excited about when I got promoted was being in a different rank, especially the HR ranks.
 Each rank I get to do new stuff which is pretty exciting for myself.
+And Chrissy is so awesome and cool, I wanna be like her one day!

 _K6NZIEX was promoted to Executive Director of Staffing on 08/13/2023_

-Interviewer: Annie [PerfectlyAnnie]
+**Interviewer: Annie [PerfectlyAnnie]
-    Interviewee: Kenzie [K6NZIEX]
+    Interviewee: Kenzie [K6NZIEX]**

 1. How did you get promoted?
 	A. I got promoted randomly and it was extremely exciting and surprising.